OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 bundle_dc_metadata.xml
 ======================

-`https://dublincore.org <Dublin Core metadata>_` for the course.
+Incomplete `Dublin Core metadata <https://dublincore.org>`_ for the course.
+See :ref:`course_info.json` for more complete catalog information.

 bundle_meta_info.json
 =====================

 Additional external content referenced by the course.
+This is only applicable to a subset of legacy enterprise courses.

 completable_item_default_required.json
 ======================================

-A list of content types, specified by ``MimeType`` that this course requires by default.
+A list of content types, specified by ``MimeType`` that this course requires completion of by default.

-.. note:: Link in the help.nextthought.com docs where this is
-          configured in the platform.

 completable_item_required.json
 ==============================